 There are 4 key elements to gravel training that I will describe in this training tip.
-Many athletes will be relieved to learn that they don’t need to hammer out VO2’s and Tabatas interval workouts to prepare very well for a gravel grinder.
+Many athletes will be relieved to learn that they don’t need to hammer out VO2’s and Tabatas interval workouts to prepare for a gravel grinder.
 This could explain their rise in popularity!
 The strategy and tactics are different from road races and therefore so is the training.
 They 4 key aspects of gravel grinder training are:

 - Sweet Spot Training

 - Simulation Rides, Dress Rehearsals for Distance, Equipment & Nutrition

 - Raising your Chronic Training Load

 Listen to a Gravel Training Podcast from Coach Frank:

 Sweet spot training is specific to gravel grinder racing.
 These races are true tests of endurance and there is no better way to build a hemi-powered aerobic engine than with sweet spot training.
 If you look at a power file from just about any gravel grinder you’ll see that the majority of time the athlete spends ‘going hard‘ is in the sweet spot.
 Therefore, the limiting factor in one’s performance becomes how much time the athlete can spend in their sweet spot.
 Is it 60 minutes, 2 hours, 4 hours or the whole race?
 Read about How Much Sweet Spot Training You Should Do.
 Overall take the amount of climbing or hard sections from the gravel grinder course in minutes and train to be able to do that much sweet spottin’™ !

 The power data below is from the 2016 Crusher in the Tushar.
 There was 134 minutes worth of sweet spot climbing and *honestly I could have used 200 minutes of sweet spot.
 The Crusher in the Tushar is all about being able to do two one hour climbs (at altitude) and being able to roll the sweet spot watts in-between and after the Col de Crusher for 5-6 hours.